Ram Avatar Sharma

-Ram Avatar Sharma (1877–1929) was an Indian Sanskrit scholar and academic, apart from being an indologist and historian.
+Ram Avatar Sarma (1877–1929) was an Indian Sanskrit scholar and academic, apart from being an indologist and historian.
 A professor of Sanskrit in University of Patna in pre-independence years.
 He was also a renowned Indologist.
-Rajendra Prasad, the first President of India and a student of Sharma, was instrumental in getting his works published after his death.
+Rajendra Prasad, the first President of India and a student of Sarma, was instrumental in getting his works published after his death.
 His son, Nalin Vilochan Sharma was also a professor of Hindi Literature in University of Patna and started the Nai Kavita; New Poetry movement in Hindi literature.

 Early life and education

 Ramavatara Sarma was a son of Sanskrit guru, Dev Narayan Pandey, and was born on 6 March in Chhapra which lies on the northern bank of the river Ganges in the state of Bihar.
 His father asked him to join him in his work when he was 12 so young Ramavatara headed for India's greatest seat of Sanskrit learning, Varanasi, and became a disciple of Gangadhar Shastri, the most famous guru of the day.

 He passed the Kavyateerth examination at the age of 15 and wrote his first book the same year, Dheernaishadham.
 He took admission to Queen's College in Benaras which was patronised by Annie Besant and completed his Sahityacharya the same year, topping the list.
 But one of the professors at Queen's College, Vennis, happened to comment that were he to acquire some knowledge of English he would fare better.

 At this Ramavtar Sarma went right off to pawn his only prized possession, his lota and borrow a copy of the Encyclopædia Britannica which he read through once.
 After that all his life he was able to tell which word appeared on which page, in which column, after which word and before which.
 This was the time he changed his name from Pandey to Sarma which roughly means 'the knowledgeable one'.